jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *July 2020*
 Fictional tale about the horrors in a Japanese PoW camp and following the later lives of those involved.

+### Bad Blood, John Carreyrou
+*August 2020*
+[Audio book] - The tale of Theranos.
+Stunning account of lies, deceipt, and groupthink leading to the rise and fall Theranos.